Southeast Toyota Distributors: History

 In early 1968, Jim Moran was contacted by a friend from Chicago who said that Toyota wanted to establish a dealer network in the Southeastern United States and wanted to talk to him.
 Moran asked what a Toyota was.
 The company had been unsuccessful at breaking into the American market at the end of the 1950s and was trying again.
 Moran declined, but his friend was insistent that Moran drive one.
 According to Moran, he tested everything to see if it would break.
 While cruising at 55 mph on the interstate, Moran shifted into reverse, and the engine and transmission survived.
 Moran concluded that although Toyotas weren't as stylish or comfortable as domestic vehicles, they were well-built, reasonably priced, and destined to change the automotive business.
 On October 26, 1968, he entered into an agreement to distribute Toyota vehicles from the Port of Jacksonville and Southeast Toyota Distributors (SET) was founded that year.
 The first year, cars were sold to 42 dealerships by eleven associates in Pompano Beach, Florida.
 SET sold their one millionth Toyota in 1982.
 At that time, there were 151 dealerships.

 When Toyota introduced the Lexus brand to the U.S. in 1989, SET began distributing them to their dealers in the Southeast.
-Ditto for the Scion brand in 2003.
+SET also began distributing the Scion brand in 2003.

-The Financial crisis of 2007–2008 followed by the 2009–2011 Toyota vehicle recalls forced SET to offer severance packages to 79 associates in vehicle processing and parts in Jacksonville and 31 in Commerce, Georgia.
+The 2008 financial crisis followed by the 2009–2011 Toyota vehicle recalls forced SET to offer severance packages to 79 associates in vehicle processing and parts in Jacksonville and 31 in Commerce, Georgia.

 Operations

-Southeast Toyota Distributors is the larger of just two private distributors of Toyota vehicles in the United States.
+Southeast Toyota Distributors is the larger of the two private distributors of Toyota vehicles in the United States.
 The other is Gulf States Toyota in Houston, founded by the late Thomas H. Friedkin.
 Dealerships in the remaining areas of the United States are supplied by Toyota Motor Sales, USA.

 Toyota Motor Sales opened seven manufacturing facilities in the US since 1984 and today, the majority of vehicles distributed by SET arrive by Rail transport, not ship.

 In 2020, SET sold 434,033 vehicles, including 94,507 from fleet business.